Due to numerous emails about the "practice of Dolphin fishing" I would like

 Flats, Backcountry and Flamingo:

-in the shallow water areas.
-The channels in the Islamorada area or
+Tarpon in the evening in many of the channels in the Islamorada

 Capt.
 James Chappell's Fishing